styopdev/multiPicker/README.md

 # multiPicker
 Multi Picker

-Library for days, numbers, or other elements selecting, supports multi selecting(like a checkboxes) or single select(like a radiobuttons)
+jQuery plugin for days, numbers, or other elements selecting, supports multi selecting(like a checkboxes) or single select(like a radiobuttons)

 ![Slider example](http://content.screencast.com/users/styopdev/folders/Jing/media/a8cf2276-ac80-4dac-b3de-77fbef56fd9d/00000006.png)